 La Mutinerie was the first queer bar I ever went to, when I had just moved to Paris at 18, freshly out of school, it’s the perfect place to meet new people, and maybe if you’re lucky, make lifelong friends.

 I can only describe this bar as the epitome of cool, the colours, the furniture, the posters on the wall, the music, the ambience, the chats.
 You’ll leave La Mutinerie feeling excited and inspired.

 Just a minute’s walk from La Mutinerie you’ll find Le Bar’Ouf, it was founded by two women, who wanted to share their love with others.
 Stepping inside Le Bar’ouf, feels like coming home, there’s a warmth and simplicity to it, it’s a celebration of friendship and there you’ll experience first-hand the French “convivialité”.

 One of the things which makes le Bar’Ouf stand out is the number of games you’ll be able to play or lose at, there; card and board games, billiard and even scrabble if you’re coming with your grandma.

 It’s the perfect place to have a fun night out with a group of friends, relax and enjoy life for a little bit.

 40 rue de Montreuil 75011 Paris

 Le Marais is not the only place where you can find queer spots.
 Le Bonjour Madame, situated in the 11th arrondissement, is a cultural bar rooted in political activism and feminism.
-The bar often hosts concerts, art and burlesque shows but also workshops, classes and many debates on topics such as gender and trans identity, decolonization, sexual violence or climate awareness.
+The bar often hosts concerts, art and burlesque shows but also workshops, classes and many debates on topics such as gender and trans identity, decolonization, violence or climate awareness.